-Post-Traumatic Stress Disorder is a stand-alone mental health condition that can be diagnosed in both adults and adolescents, and even sometimes in children.
+Post-Traumatic Stress Disorder is a stand-alone mental health condition.
+It can affect both adults and adolescents, and even sometimes children.
 Persons with PTSD experience recurrent symptoms following a traumatic event.
-Traumatic events can be finite, such as being in a car crash, or long-term, such as being in an abusive relationship or serving in a war-zone as part of the military.
+Traumatic events can be finite, such as being in a car crash.
+Or, long-term, such as being in an abusive relationship or serving in a war-zone as part of the military.
 Trauma can come from directly experiencing a traumatic event (serious injury, sexual assault, etc), witnessing a traumatic event, or from repeated exposure to details about traumatic events.

 Because the reaction to anything related to the trauma is so visceral, sufferers of PTSD often persistently avoid any external reminders, as well as any thoughts or memories associated with their trauma.
 They become detached, are unable to experience positive emotions, and can develop exaggerated negative beliefs about themselves or the world around them.

 Post-Traumatic Stress Disorder usually carries with it multiple symptoms of excessive arousal or reactivity.
 These can include self-destructive behavior (like substance abuse), outbursts of anger, insomnia, problems concentrating, and hypervigilance.
-The combination of all these symptoms can vary from person-to-person, but they almost always impair normal social or occupational functioning – People with PSTD may have trouble abstaining from drugs or alcohol, may not be able to work, and may have issues in school.
+The combination of all these symptoms can vary from person-to-person.
+But they almost always impair normal social or occupational functioning.
+People with PSTD may have trouble abstaining from drugs or alcohol.
+They also may not be able to work and may have issues in school.

-While Post-Traumatic Stress Disorder can be horrific for those who have it, the good news is that there are multiple PTSD treatments available with high success rates at our trauma treatment centers.
-Eye Movement Desensitization and Reprocessing (EMDR) is one therapeutic approach designed to treat distress due to traumatic memories.
-Prolonged Exposure Therapy (PET) is another therapeutic modality specifically used to treat PTSD.
-Proper psychiatric care and medication can also help alleviate PTSD symptoms, to allow the individual to participate in therapy and address the root of their trauma.
+Post-Traumatic Stress Disorder can be horrific for those who have it.
+But, the good news is that there are multiple PTSD treatments available with high success rates at our trauma treatment centers.
+Eye Movement Desensitization and Reprocessing (EMDR) is one therapeutic approach that helps to treat distress due to traumatic memories.
+Prolonged Exposure Therapy (PET) is another therapeutic modality specifically that helps to treat PTSD.
+Proper psychiatric care and medication can also help alleviate PTSD symptoms.
+They allow the individual to participate in therapy and address the root of their trauma.
 The Delray Center for Healing offers all of these treatment approaches, as well as exercise therapy, art & expressive therapy, and TMS therapy, which can be combined to create an individualized treatment plan unique to the person suffering from PTSD.